tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

   - What will you do when you are married?
   - How will the presence of Jesus Christ in your life help you to love your spouse through eros, philia, and agape love?

+- **write 20 expectations you will have of your fiancé when you are married**

+- **list ten expectations you think your fiancé will have for you in marriage.**

+- Take each expectation and, on a separate piece of paper, write one or two sentences indicating how your marriage relationship will be affected if this expectation is not met.

+- Take your fiancé’s list and read it to yourself.
+As you read each one of your fiancé’s expectations of you, place a check mark under the appropriate column.
+C stands for “cinch.”
+You feel that the expectation you have just read is going to be a cinch to fulfill.
+S stands for “sweat.”
+It will take some hard work and sweat, but it can be done.
+N stands for “no way.”
+You feel that the expectation is impossible.

 # Quotes

 the unexamined life is not worth living - socrates